Upper Valley Adaptation Work Group

 A full house enjoys the presentation portion of the forum!

-All photos were taken by volunteer photographer, Rob Strong.
+All photos from the Droughts and Downpours event were taken by volunteer photographer, Rob Strong.
 Thanks, Rob!

 Pardon our appearance!